tormi/WunderWay/how/WunderReference.md

 If you have a sick note from the doctor please send a copy to: Wunder, The Hub, 34b York Way, London, N1 9AB and drop The Steve's an email to let us know you've done that.

-If you're off for or more days in a row you'll need to complete a self certification form [LINK].
+If you're off sick for 4 more days in a row you'll need to complete a [self certification form](https://www.gov.uk/government/publications/statutory-sick-pay-employees-statement-of-sickness-sc2).
+For longer term sickness of 7 or more consecutive days (including non-working days) then we'll need you to provide us with a doctor's note to say you're returning to work fit and healthy or a doctor's note to say you'll be off for longer.

 Similarly, if you require time off for personal reasons (childcare, compassionate leave, long term sickness) them please speak to either of the Steve’s in confidence.